Al Ahly SC

+Al-Ahly Sporting Club (النادي الأهلي للرياضة البدنية), commonly known as Al-Ahly, which in English means The National, is an Egyptian professional sports club based in Cairo, Egypt.
+The club is mainly known for its professional football team which currently plays in the Egyptian Premier League, the highest tier in the Egyptian football league system.
+The club is renowned for its consistent success at both domestic and continental levels, regularly contending in CAF tournaments.

-Founded on 24 April 1907 as a gathering place for Cairo's Student Unions, Al Ahly has a record of 42 Egyptian Premier League titles, 37 Egypt Cup titles and 12 Egyptian Super Cups.
-Al Ahly is the most successful club in Africa.
+Founded on 24 April 1907 by Omar Lotfy and cofounded by Yahia Baher, Al-Ahly has a record of 45 Egyptian Premier League titles, 39 Egypt Cup titles and 16 Egyptian Super Cups.
+Al-Ahly is the most successful club in Africa.

-In international competitions, the club has won a record 10 CAF Champions League titles, 1 CAF Confederation Cup, a record of 8 CAF Super Cups, a record of 4 African Cup Winners' Cups, 1 Afro-Asian Club Championship, an Arab Club Champions Cup, an Arab Cup Winners' Cup, a record of 2 Arab Super Cups, and has won 3 bronze medals in the FIFA Club World Cup.
-With 24 continental titles, Al Ahly is the most successful football club in Africa, and was voted by CAF as the African club of the 20th century.
+In international competitions, Al-Ahly has won a record 12 CAF Champions League titles, 1 CAF Confederation Cup, a record of 8 CAF Super Cups, a record of 4 African Cup Winners' Cups, 1 Afro-Asian Club Championship, 1 Arab Club Champions Cup, 1 Arab Cup Winners' Cup, a record of 2 Arab Super Cups, and has won 4 bronze medals in the FIFA Club World Cup, With 26 continental titles, Al Ahly was voted by CAF as the African club of the 20th century.
+Al-Ahly became the most valuable sports club in Africa, with a market value of €30 million as of the 2023–24 season.